kubernetes/enhancements/keps/sig-autoscaling/2702-graduate-v2beta2-autoscaling-api-to-GA/README.md

 ### Goals

 * Promote all of v2beta2 to stable
-* HPA behavior and container resource targets need work to meet stable requirements.
+* HPA behavior and container resource targets have E2E tests in order to meet stable requirements.
 * Deprecate v2beta2 as soon as v2 stable is landed
 * Deprecate v2beta1 immediately
 * Container Resource Targets
     * Rename `Resource` to `PodResource` to match new ContainerResource target
+* Behavior
+    Rename behavior select policy values from `Min` to `MinChange` and `Max` to `MaxChange`

 ### Non-Goals

 * Promote scale-to-zero feature as a part of this effort.
-Since it requires additional effort to deprecate the special flag meaning of scaling subresource replicas=0 (disable autoscaling).
+Since it requires additional effort to deprecate the special flag meaning of scaling subresource `replicas=0` (disable autoscaling).
   [Progress](https://github.com/kubernetes/enhancements/issues/2021) has been made.
 However, it is not part of HPA v2 stable effort since APIs cannot introduce breaking changes.